 Figure 4.
 Empirical distribution function for the metric number of peaks.

 From fig 4, we concluded that 2500 and 1000 were suitable soft and hard limits for this metric as they should represent outliers and severe outliers respectively based on a visual inspection of ‘knees’ at reasonably low proportions (in practice, one does not want a majority of injections to be below these limits).
 For the LaMa-based metrics, the number of outliers first needs to be calculated.
 This can be achieved via the calcOutliers() function available in the QualiMon R package.

 RTOutliers <- calcOutliers(QualityInfo$RT)

-plot(ecdf(RTOutliers))

-After calculation of number of outliers, a similar ecdf or scatter plot is recommended to find a suitable limit for each metric (N.B.
-Soft and hard limits are optional and are not required for any parameter for the software to function, although having them for at least some metrics is recommended as this might detect systematic errors that relative tests might miss).
-Now that soft and hard limits are found, we can input them into the config file using the “Setup - > Find Soft & Hard Limits” button on the left-hand side menu in the shiny interface.
+Plot(ecdf(RTOutliers))After calculation of number of outliers, a similar ecdf or scatter plot is recommended to find a suitable limit for each metric Now that soft and hard limits are found, we can input them into the config file using the “Setup - > Find Soft & Hard Limits” button on the left-hand side menu in the shiny interface.

-Please note that these do not have to be set-up using the data-driven approach described above, but can also be set based on user experience regarding the metrics in question.
+Please note that these limits do not have to be set-up using the data-driven approach described above, but can also be set based on user experience regarding the metrics in question.
 For instance, as the limits for the LaMa-based metrics are based on proportion of outliers, these can be set to e.g., 0.1 and 0.2 (10 and 20 %) respectively.
 If you want to use the relative tests, but not the soft limits for a metric, input 0 in the limit for this metric and the limit will not be part of the final scoring evaluation.

-Now the set-up is complete and you are ready to start using Qualimon to monitor your injections!
+Now the set-up is complete and you are ready to start using QualiMon to monitor your injections!

 Day-to-day usage